sgaunet/k8see-webui/README.md

 ## CSS

-The project is using tailwindcss.
-No need to update, very basic usage, but if you want to update this part, [you'll find more informations here.](docs/css/README.md)
+The project is using bootstrap v5. [you'll find more informations here.](static/README.md)

 # Build